skerkour/bloom/docs/code_structure.md

 ## bloom.js

-The `bloom.js` project contains all the code to load other modules such as `chatbox.js` and send analytics events to backend.
+The `bloom.js` project contains all the code to load other modules such as `chatbox.js` and send analytic events to backend.

 ## chatbox.js